 Two great recent podcasts from the internet: from Philosophy Talk, "Faith, Reason, & the Art of Living," plus a TED Talk, by Maria Bezaitis, "The Surprising Need for Strangeness."
 Can't catch the broadcast, or you want to listen again?
 From this website, anytime after broadcast, click on Talk Shows--Monday Forum--(select date).

 Join host Tom Wilson on "Space is the Place" as he presents two classics on their anniversaries, the 45th for The Small Faces, "Ogden's Nut Gone Flake" and the 40th for Gongs "Flying Teapot."
 Both recordings are considered to be Avant Garde gems and successful on their own terms.
 Plus, check out new music from the experimental jazz / rock icons, "Massacre."
 Be sure to listen to "Space is the Place," on Friday May 24th from 6 - 8 p.m. as Tom & WHFR are "making waves in space!"

-The "International Day of Peace" takes place on September 21st.
-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects, will focus on songs loosely based on peace themes this week to draw attention to this important date.
-Join host DJ Phil Maq on Thursday, September 20th at 10:00 AM for his clever and unusual takes on music!
+Memorial Day is almost here, so "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will feature some songs loosely based on the day and will also continue with a little more "best of the best" Hall of Fame artists to start the weekend off early.
+Join host DJ Phil Maq on Wednesday, May 22, at 10:00AM for his clever and unusual takes on music!